3fon3fonov/exostriker/README.md

 * RV vs. Activity time series correlation analysis/plots.
 * Import/Export of work sessions and multi-sessions.
 * Export plots to a matplotlib window for further customization.
-* Export ready to use Latex tables with best-fit parameters, errors and statistics.
+* Export ready to use LaTeX tables with best-fit parameters, errors and statistics.
-* Text editor.
+* Handy text editor and calculator tools.
+* Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10.
-* Bash-shell (Linux only).
+* Integrated Bash-shell (Linux only).
-* Integrated Jupyter widget shell.
+* Integrated Jupyter shell.
 * Print the GUI screen into a .jpeg image (useful for sharing quick results, just like the image above)

 What is to be implemented:

 * More GP kernels (work in progress).
-* GP on the transit photometry (work in progress)
+* GP on the transit photometry (work in progress).
 * Transit auto-fit (transit automated planet-finder algorithm).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.